ironsmile/euterpe/README.md

 ]
 ```

-The most importat thing here is the track ID at the `id` key.
+The most important thing here is the track ID at the `id` key.
 It can be used for playing this track.
 The other interesting thing is `album_id`.
 Tracks can be grouped in albums using this value.
 And the last field of particular interest is `track`.
 It is the position of this track in the album.

 ### Browse